pengyanb/npm-versioning-action/README.md

 For release branch (default **_master_**), version string is generated base on the semantic version specific in **_package.json_** file.

 For other branches, version string is generated using `${package.json semantic version}-${branchName}.${commitCount}` format.

+How to use:

+> - name: npm versioning
+>   uses: pengyanb/npm-versioning-action@v1